Equivariant K-theory and refined Vafa-Witten invariants: Introduction

 To get the Nekrasov-Okounkov-twisted version of this used in our paper we instead take the intersection in $KO$-theory.
 This replaces the $K$-theoretic ``fundamental classes" $\cO_Z$ of submanifolds by their twists by $K_Z^{1/2}$ (this is the Atiyah-Bott-Shapiro complex orientation, and is well defined over $\Z$ only for spin manifolds).

 The universal case is complex cobordism theory; see \cite{Sh, GK2} for instance.
-From this one can pass to all other oriented cohomology theories, such as elliptic cohomology.
-In Vafa-Witten theory, the three $T$-equivariant cohomology theories\footnote{tmf, or ``topological modular forms" is a deep theory over the integers \cite{Ho}; we only use its rational version which is trivial to define using the Witten genus and the Landweber exact functor theorem.}
+From this one can pass to all other oriented cohomology theories, such as ``topological modular forms".\footnote{\emph{tmf} is a deep theory over the integers \cite{Ho}; we only use its rational version which is trivial to define using the Witten genus and the Landweber exact functor theorem.} In Vafa-Witten theory, the three $T$-equivariant cohomology theories

 give rise to virtual versions of

 of the Vafa-Witten moduli space $M$ respectively.
 On the ``instanton locus" these produce the

 of the moduli space of instantons (or Gieseker stable sheaves) on the surface $S$.
 (This apparent paradox is because the Vafa-Witten obstruction theory on the instanton moduli space differs from its usual obstruction theory.)